zeropaper/foreseen/README.md

 1. Provide a way to create an animate ThreeJS scene from a description document and interactions or signals (like microphone, MIDI devices, ...).
-2. Provide an browser environment with an editor that can beused to edit the description document and live update of the ThreeJS scene.
+2. Provide an browser environment with an editor that can be used to edit the description document and live update of the ThreeJS scene.

 ### Considerations